symbiote-library/silverstripe-elastica/README.md

           - %$Elastica\Client
           - index-name-to-use

-You can then use the `SilverStripe\Elastica\Searchable` extension to add searching functionality to your data objects.
+You can then use the `SilverStripe\Elastica\Searchable` extension to add search functionality to your data objects.

-You could for example add the following code to `mysite/_config/injector.yml`:
+You could, for example add the following code to `mysite/_config/injector.yml`:

     SiteTree:
       extensions:
         - 'SilverStripe\Elastica\Searchable'

-Elasticsearch can then be interacted with using the `SilverStripe\Elastica\ElasticService` class.
+Elasticsearch can then be interacted with by using the `SilverStripe\Elastica\ElasticService` class.

-To add special fields to the index, just update $searchable_fields for an object:
+To add special fields to the index, just update $searchable_fields of an object:

     class SomePage extends Page
     {